aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Automatic discovery searches database-managed FITS for the selected ASI676MC.
 The user chooses a target of 7 to 100 purple-frame groups rather than a raw file limit.
-Discovery starts with the newest evidence inside the configured FITS retention period:

-- when at least seven database-marked purple frames have compatible adjacent normal FITS, it stages the newest complete groups up to the target; or
-- with zero to six usable marked groups, three FITS per requested group form the initial search target.
-The worker checks for an actionable result as it progresses, so it may stop earlier; otherwise it continues newest-first through the bounded newest retained evidence set.

-The second path intentionally ignores the target as a stopping limit.
-That is necessary when the current detector missed every purple frame and their random positions are unknown.
-The live progress display reports whether the worker is checking the current detector, searching for missed high-ratio frames, fitting, or validating.
+The browser queues one background job immediately.
+That job enumerates the complete configured FITS retention period, checks every eligible row, and then stages up to the requested number of usable groups.
+If fewer than seven exist, it reports that the retained archive was exhausted.
+The live progress display reports catalog enumeration, current-detector checks, missed-purple population discovery, fitting, and validation.
+The whole search is cancellable.

-Existing diagnostic roles and purple-frame database flags select the compact path only when they supply at least seven complete groups.
-Otherwise they are context rather than admission requirements.
+Existing diagnostic roles and purple-frame database flags provide context but are not admission requirements or a reason to ignore older retained rows.
 This is important when a camera's failure ratios fall outside the configured detector thresholds.
 The only data deliberately excluded before inspection is a standard FITS associated with a successfully repaired frame, because it contains the corrected mosaic.
 Untouched diagnostic RAW FITS and standard FITS from Exclude Only remain eligible.
 Pairs and triplets can be mixed in one run.

 Newly saved FITS database rows retain the three measured detector ratios as small, threshold-independent metadata.
-A progressive search can reclassify those captures against current settings without decoding every full image.
-Older FITS without those stored ratios remain eligible for direct inspection;
+The background search can reclassify every such capture without decoding its full image.
+Older FITS without stored ratios remain part of the same one-click search and are inspected directly.
-when their camera headers are absent or generic, the selected database row's already validated camera binding supplies the ASI676MC identity.
-A header that explicitly identifies another camera remains authoritative and is rejected.
+When their camera headers are absent or generic, the database row's validated camera binding supplies the ASI676MC identity; an explicit conflicting camera identity remains authoritative and is rejected.
+Missing, corrupt, repaired, or incompatible files are skipped and summarized rather than narrowing the search horizon silently.
-The result and report disclose how many saved FITS required this legacy fallback.
-Only the purple and adjacent normal FITS selected for numerical fitting are necessarily decoded after discovery.

-Database discovery queries at most 600 newest candidate rows, then bounds grouping and staging to 200 FITS and 2 GiB.
-This prevents a large retained archive with no bad frames, or only bad frames, from creating unbounded or quadratic work.
-Marked bad/preceding/following diagnostic FITS inside that bounded query are prioritized before unmarked standard FITS.
-Results disclose when the staging limit was reached and explain that older retained evidence may require manual upload.
-A hard link keeps the selected content stable without a second copy.
+The 200-FITS and 2-GiB limits apply only to the final purple/reference evidence set, not to catalog discovery.
+Once enough compatible groups are known, only those files are placed in the private session.
+A hard link keeps selected content stable without a second copy.
 If hard links are unavailable, the tool makes a private copy; it never uses a symbolic-link fallback whose target could change after selection.
-The browser reserves a camera-bound private session before discovery begins, so **Cancel saved-FITS search** is available throughout database inspection and staging.
+The browser reserves a camera-bound private session before discovery begins, so **Cancel saved-FITS search** remains available throughout database inspection and staging.
 Cancellation removes only the session's private hard links, copies, or partial copy; database rows and their source FITS are never changed.

 ## Evidence validation and fitting